island-is/island.is/handbook/technical-overview/devops/next-server.md

 # NextJS Custom Server

 We use a custom NextJS server to standardise logging, tracing and metrics in production.

-## How it works

-In development, we use `@nx/node:execute` to build and run a project-specific `server.ts` module.
-This file imports shared code that configures our environments, and starts an express server.
-It then configures NextJS as an express middleware that builds and serves pages directly from the source folder.

-In production, we run two build commands targeting the same `dist` folder: A NextJS build (using `@nx/next:build`) and a `server.ts` build (using `@nx/node:build`).
-When we run the compiled `server.ts` module, it runs the same code, but this time using the compiled NextJS app.

-{% hint style="warning" %}
-This logic depends on `process.env.NODE_ENV === 'production'`.
-When it is true, `server.ts` loads a production nextjs build in `cwd`.
-When it is false, `server.ts` runs NextJS in development mode, and tries to serve pages from the source directory.
-{% endhint %}
+This uses NX's official support for [custom servers in NextJS](https://nx.dev/packages/next/generators/custom-server).

 ## Setup in new project